Chapter 5120:1-1 Release

 (A) All personnel of the adult parole authority eligible by statute may carry firearms in the performance of their duties with the adult parole authority as authorized by this rule.

-(B) No firearms may be carried by such personnel of the adult parole authority without prior approval in writing from the chief of the adult parole authority.
+(B) No firearms may be carried by such personnel of the adult parole authority without certification as designated by the chief of the adult parole authority.

-(1) Employees carrying firearms shall use a revolver or semi-automatic pistol meeting the specifications determined by the chief of the adult parole authority.
+(1) Employees carrying firearms shall use the firearm that meets the specifications determined by the chief of the adult parole authority.

 (2) Employees authorized to carry firearms shall use the specified ammunition supplied by the agency.

-(E) Employees shall carry their firearm concealed on their person while acting under authority of this rule.
+(D) Employees shall carry their firearm concealed or unconcealed on their person in accordance with department policy while acting under authority of this rule.

-(G) No firearm shall be authorized to be carried pursuant to this Rule until:
+(E) No firearm shall be authorized to be carried pursuant to this rule until:

 (1) Annual qualification of the applicant in the use of a firearm is certified by a department of rehabilitation and correction certified firearms instructor.

-(3) An annual inspection of the firearm has been completed by a department of rehabilitation and correction certified firearms instructor.
+(2) An annual inspection of the firearm has been completed.

-(A) Parole and probation officers in the exercise of their legal duties as supervisors of a large number of releasees, some of whom have a history of aggressive violent behavior, may occasionally be confronted with situations which make it necessary to use force.
+(A) Parole officers in the exercise of their legal duties as supervisors of a large number of parolees, releasees, and community control offenders, some of whom have a history of aggressive violent behavior, may occasionally be confronted with situations which make it necessary to use force.
 This administrative regulation specifies the circumstances under which force may be used lawfully.

 (B) As used in this administrative regulation: